If you love biscuits and haven't had them since going gluten free, you will love this paleo biscuit recipe that Simone from Zenbelly shared with us!

 Ingredients Notes:

-- Almond Flour - Use almond flour and not almond meal.
-The flour is much finer and gives you a better texture for this biscuit recipe.
+- Almond FlourโUse almond flour instead of almond meal.
+The flour is much finer and gives this biscuit recipe a better texture.

 - Arrowroot Starch - You can also use tapioca starch.